joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 Now, with everything tagged and scored, it's time to make the map.

 I like to plot each item on a simple 3×3 grid: immediate impact on one axis, longer-term risk on the other.
 Colour-code by class.
 Instantly, certain problems will pop out, the "drag" that's actually a ticking time bomb, the relics that are harmless, the liabilities hiding in plain sight.
-This picture gives everyone a shared, visual sense of what really needs urgent action, and what can safely stay in the backlog for now.
+This picture gives everyone a shared, visual sense of what really needs urgent action and what can safely stay in the backlog for now.

 Link the map to how you actually budget and prioritise work.
 Anything labelled a liability or hazard goes straight into the run-cost or operational budget those are the items that could hit you with fines, customer churn, or outages if left unchecked.
 Drags, relics, and bets get slotted into your change-cost or innovation work streams.